sws2apps/sws2apps-docs/organized/docs/faq/features.md

 ## Can I export print templates of the schedules?

 Sure thing!
 Organized helps you efficiently manage schedules and other activities, providing the added convenience of easily exporting them into attractive print-ready files.
-Print them your information board or share them as PDFs with others.
+Print them for your information board or share them as PDFs with others.
 Our top-quality PDF templates are created by a team of designers and have many variations and include all the important and additional information.

 ## What about Meeting Assignment Form?